JSLittler/Burning-Earth/README.md

 nb. warming data must be updated on first run.
 Also, remember to run `npm install` from root prior to running for the first time.

+## Depolyment

+A live version of this app can be found [here](http://burning-earth.s3-website.eu-west-2.amazonaws.com/)

 ## TODO

 - Deployment